echeran/smile-of-murugan/webbook/chapter19.md

-Three authors were selected as typical of almost the whole range of modern Tamil prose--or rather, of that in contemporary Tamil prose which is valuable and full of promise for future development.¹ The first one to be discussed is T. Janakiraman.
-Most Tamil critics, and probably most readers, too, would agree that Janakiraman's writings are good that he is a good and interesting story teller.
-According to my opinion he is typically one of the best representatives of the prevalent, realistic, humanistic and mildly progressive trends of modern-day Tamil.
+Three authors were selected as typical of almost the whole range of modern Tamil prose--or rather, of that in contemporary Tamil prose which is valuable and full of promise for future development.[^more-nuance-better-holistic-appraisal]

-T. Janakiraman was born on June 8, 1921 in Thevangudi near 1 Since this is a delicate issue, let me repeat once more: the fact that I have selected three authors for detailed discussion does not mean that there are no other good or even very good prose-writers in Tamil.
+[^more-nuance-better-holistic-appraisal]: Since this is a delicate issue, let me repeat once more: the fact that I have selected three authors for detailed discussion does not mean that there are no other good or even very good prose-writers in Tamil.
 Being well aware of the fact, I am inviting the wrath of many readers upon me (not to speak